dwbango/capstone-rl-project/README.md

-**All Rights Reserved.**
+Copyright (c) 2023 Donald Bango
+All rights reserved.

-This repository is for viewing purposes only.
-No permission is granted for use, distribution, or modification of this code.
+This repository is provided solely for viewing and educational purposes.
+No permission is granted for use, distribution, modification, or any other activity without explicit written consent from the owner.

 Reinforcement Learning Evaluation & Statistical Analysis in a Stochastic Blackjack Environment